 Gregg represents product manufacturers and companies involved in product sales and distribution in trials and other complex proceedings in both federal and state courts across the nation.
 He advises clients on all aspects of product liability defense.
 Gregg also handles complex commercial litigation, including disputes over licenses and other business agreements.

-Gregg has participated in multiple jury trials in state and federal court, including as the lead associate responsible for motions practice and briefing during trial.
+Gregg has participated in multiple jury trials in state and federal court, including motions practice and briefing during trial.
 He also has experience in depositions, witness preparation, large-scale discovery, motions practice, appeals, and state attorney general investigations.

 Gregg’s recent work includes: